Frequently Asked Questions – Quick Links:

 Q: Is a Naturopathic Doctor a real doctor?

 A: Yes.
-As mentioned above, Naturopathic Medicine, in BC, is a licensed and regulated profession.
+As mentioned above, Naturopathic Medicine, in BC and Alberta, is a licensed and regulated profession.
 Throughout Canada, the United States, and the rest of the world, Naturopathic Doctors are rightfully gaining regulation.

 Q: Do I need a referral to see a Naturopathic Doctor?